"MedicalWebPage"

 • Burn calories: Every dance session can burn up to 500 calories, depending on the dance form and intensity.

-• Improves balance: Diabetics are consistently advised to prevent injuries and falls.
+• Improves balance: Diabetics are consistently advised to be cautious of injuries and falls.
 Dance helps maintain balance, allows better posture, and gives more control over body movements.

 Choosing the Right Dance Form for Diabetes Control